geneticimprovementofsoftware/geneticimprovementofsoftware.github.io/index.md

 ## News
+* The CREST Centre at UCL is inviting attendees for 2 GI-related workshops, on Aug 3rd-4th and Sep 18th-19th.
+Please register for [COW64 and COW65](https://www.ucl.ac.uk/crest/crest-open-workshops).
 * The next tutorial on genetic improvement will be given at [GECCO 2023](https://gecco-2023.sigevo.org/Tutorials#id_Genetic%20Improvement:%20Taking%20real-world%20source%20code%20and%20improving%20it%20using%20computational%20search%20methods) by Alexander Brownlee, Saemundur Haraldsson, and John Woodward.
 * The [12th International Workshop on Genetic Improvement](events/icse2023) took place at [ICSE 2023](https://conf.researchr.org/home/icse-2023).
 Prof. Myra Cohen and Dr. Sebastian Baltes gave keynote talks.
 Authors of accepted papers are invited to submit an extended version of their papers to [ASE's Special Issue on Genetic Improvement](https://link.springer.com/collections/gabebegheh).
 * [The 63rd CREST Open Workshop on Genetic Improvement and Software Specialisation](https://www.ucl.ac.uk/crest/events/2023/mar/63rd-crest-open-workshop-genetic-improvement-and-software-specialisation) took place at University College London in March 2023.